-INTENSE-ULTRASHORT LASER-PULSE PROPAGATION THROUGH DIELECTRICS
+INTENSE-ULTRASHORT LASER-PULSE PROPAGATION THROUGH DIELECTRICS AND SEMICONDUCTORS

 The physics of high-power laser-pulse propagation is strongly influenced by nonlinear optical effects.
 Of particular importance is the process of self-focusing which, at high laser intensities, can change an ordinarily transparent material into an effective lens.
 Under such conditions, pulses can undergo a catastrophic beam collapse leading to permanent modification or damage in solids.
 Pulse propagation is further complicated by diffraction, dispersion, ionization, and laser-plasma interactions.
 To predict this behavior it is necessary to simultaneously model both the pulse propagation as well as the material dynamics on the femtosecond time scale.
 My research is concentrated on developing new models of ultrashort pulse propagation, ultrafast laser-material interaction, and simulating these effects for experimentally-measured laser fields.

 Isometric surface plot of calculated laser-induced modifications in fused silica glass for an 80-µJ focused laser pulse constructed from the beam and pulse profiles above.
 Pulse propagates in the z-direction.
 Click here for a movie rotating this plot.

 ULTRASHORT LASER-PLASMA INTERACTIONS